 This is part 1 of 3 of the new computer series, and part 1 of 3 of the new funeral series here on MikeRoberto.com

-On December 31, 2006, I was setting up my new bedroom, which also serves as my office, design studio, surfboard storage, hamper, and, of course, seduction palace.
+On December 31, 2006, I was setting up my new bedroom, which also serves as my office, design studio, and, of course, surfboard storage room.
 I turned on my computer, which was so creatively named “berto”, and noticed the power supply fan struggling to do its job.

 Like any other idiot electrical engineer from Ohio State would have done, I decided to test if the fan was spinning by inserting a metal screwdriver into the power supply, thereby electrocuting myself with 120V and creating a small explosion.